deescuderoo/turbopack/README.md

-# Turbo-Packing
+# TurboPack

-This is the code for the passively secure protocol presented in the paper "Honest Majority MPC with Constant Online Communication".
+This is the code for the passively secure protocol presented in the paper "TurboPack: Honest Majority MPC with Constant Online Communication", presented at CCS 2022.

 ## Requirements

 The requirements are
 - `cmake >= 3.15`
-- `lcov`
-- `Catch2`
+- `Catch2` (only necessary if running tests)
 - `secure-computation-library` (included)

 These are installed as follows: